mattermost/mattermost-handbook/contributors/contributors/contribution-guidelines.md

 not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

+While the Community leaders are responsibile for handling violations, we ask that you do your best to immediately disengage and report infractions quickly to ensure situations do not escalate.

 ## Enforcement Guidelines

 Community leaders will follow these Community Impact Guidelines in determining